doubleotoo/blam/README.md

 For autocompletion support, assuming you use bash, put the contents of completion.bash in your .bashrc or .bash_profile files, depending which system you're on.

-Also, make sure you have termcolor installed.
+Also, make sure you have termcolor & clint installed.
 If you dont,

       pip install termcolor
+      pip install clint

 Blam will create a config file at ~/.blam.
 Inside is the JSON data that holds all of your blam stuff.
 Feel free to edit this manually.
 Copying to clipboard with blam only works if

         printf something | xsel -c

 copies "something" to your clipboard on Linux, or if you're on OS X,

        printf something | pbcopy

 You can always tailor the copy command to your setup, provided you're not opposed to changing a few lines in the script.
 There is semi-intentionally no Windows support.

 # Usage
+## Command Line
 Usage is nearly identical to that of [Boom](http://github.com/holman/boom).
 You can type

      blam help

 for more details, or you can refer to [Boom's usage wiki](https://github.com/holman/boom/wiki/Commands), of course changing all of the boom's to blam's.
 [Email me](mailto:hunterlang@comcast.net) with any additional questions regarding features or usage.

+## Dedicated Shell
+Blam also includes a shell.
+In the shell/ directory, execute ./shell to enter the shell.
+The shell relies on blam being in your $PATH, and being named "blam".
+For instance, blam is located in /usr/bin/blam on my machine.
+The shell will also work if put in your $PATH.
+Personally, I prefer the shell to the command line interface.
+However, it currently lacks some of the more advanced features, like piping input to blam.